 In the Copy Database to section, enter the new database name, select the Structure and Data radio button, uncheck CREATE DATABASE before copying.
 Leave Add AUTO INCREMENT, Add Constraints and Adjust Priviledges checked.
 Then select the Go button In the Copy Database to section.

 I'm running a Synology NAS that that still uses php5.6 for phpMyAdmin which gave an error after the copy was complete, although I did not lose any data.
-If the column count value doesn't match the value count in row 1, click to dismiss the error.
+If the error message is “column count value doesn't match the value count in row 1”, click to dismiss the error.
 If a different error occurs, check the code number to determine the cause with either phpMyAdmin, MySQL or MariaDB.

 In any case, if you receive an error, select the new database to make sure the tables were copied.
 Then compare the number of rows in each table in the new database with the number of rows in each table in the original database.
 The row counts should match.